LEARN ABOUT JOB TRAINING FOR VETERANS

-In the following sections, discover some of the best training programs available for veterans.
+In the following sections, discover training programs available for veterans.
 Pursue a training opportunity to work in job sectors like business management, customer service excellence or software development.

-If you do not know which career path you want to follow, several organizations and agencies can help you find out what type of job training program suits you best.
+If you do not know which career path you want to follow, several organizations and agencies can help you find out what type of job training program suits you.
 Read this helpful overview to learn more.

 Formerly known as the Veterans Career Transition Program, this free career skills training program provides veterans, service members, transitioning service members and their spouses with training to secure a future career.